 that the ANC was a potential target of the NSA, especially since they were

-suspected from having strong connections with left-wing and even
+suspected of having strong connections with left-wing and even

 In this context it would be interesting to know whether the NSA had

-deliberately weakened the PX-1000's cipher, in order to monitor the ANC
+deliberately weakened the PX-1000's cipher, in order to monitor the ANC's

 communications.
 It would also be interesting to know whether the ANC